luca-serra/french-question-answering/README.md

-# Illuin: Find the best context with FQuAD
+# Illuin: Find the best context for Question Answering (QA)

 In 2019, [Illuin](https://www.illuin.tech/) released the first French Question Answering Dataset (named [FQuAD](https://fquad.illuin.tech/)).
-A first (but important) step for Question Answering problems is to select the *context* in which the model will apply.
+A first (but important) step for QA problems is to select the *context* in which the model will apply.

 This project aims to develop a model able to give the most relevant context to work on given a question.
 (This project has not for purpose to find the answer to the question.)